tbuserdev/markdown-flashcards/docs/misc/terms-of-service.md

 ## 7. Third-Party Services

-The Service is hosted on **GitHub Pages** and uses **Simple Analytics** for anonymous usage statistics.
+The Service is hosted on **GitHub Pages** and uses **Plausible** for anonymous usage statistics.
 By using the Service, you acknowledge that these third-party providers function according to their own Terms of Service and Privacy Policies.

 ## 8. Modifications to Terms